Trade-off between complexity and energy in quantum phase estimation: Construction from First Principles

-Figure~\ref{fig:circuitcool} summarises the QPE protocol constructed in Section~\ref{section:firstprinciple}.
-For a fixed number of photons consumed per gate, we have determined the minimal number of gates needed, or the complexity, and their spatial arrangement to reach a desired lower bound on the estimation variance.
-We have also analysed the dependence of the total energy cost on the photon number per gate, while identifying a sweet spot for complexity-energy co-optimisation.
+Figure~\ref{fig:circuitcool} summarises the QPE protocol constructed \DT{in this Section}.
+For a fixed number of photons $\bar m$ spent on each gate, we have determined the minimal number of gates needed, or the complexity, and their spatial arrangement to reach a desired lower bound on the estimator variance.
+We have also analysed the corresponding total energy cost and identifying a sweet spot for complexity-energy co-optimisation while varying $\bar m$.

+\DT{As mentioned at the end of Section~\ref{section:introduction}, our energy analysis on the QPE protocol fits naturally into the MNR framework \cite{AlexiaQEI,AlexiaStack}.
+In Eq.~\eqref{MNREff}, we can identify the {\em metric} as the total QFI of the sequential protocol, constrained by the target bound $1/\delta^2$, while the {\em resource} is the total energy cost $R$ computed so far.
+The {\em noise} in our case comes from the quantum fluctuation of the EM field.
+Therefore, for each fixed $\delta^2$, maximising the efficiency~\eqref{MNREff}, $\eta=\frac{1}{\delta^2R}$, is equivalent to minimising the total energy cost.

+When only the cost of the sequential gate implementation is factored in as in Section~\ref{EngtoComp}, the minimal cost corresponds to the saturation point~\eqref{optimalpoint}.
+In this case the efficiency becomes independent of the metric: $\eta=\frac{1}{\delta^2R_0}=\frac{1}{e\Delta(g)}$.
+Once the other sources of cost --- including but not limited to the ones analysed in Section~\ref{section:othercost} --- kick in, the total energy cost increases and the metric dependence of the efficiency starts to show.
+Therefore, within the MNR framework the QPE protocol constructed in this Section has an efficiency upper bounded by

+From Eq.~\eqref{QFIapproximated}, $\Delta(g)$ is a monotonically increasing function of $g$ and so, the larger the unknown parameter $g$, the less energy-efficient the QPE protocol is.}

+\DT{The energy plateau observed in Fig.~\ref{plot:QPEEnergy} motivates us to ask if the asymptotic scaling of the total energy cost with the implementation error can be inferred from just a small set of parameters that are well-defined for all physical realisations of the QPE protocol, so that qualitative conclusions can be drawn in a universal fashion.
+This can serve for both theoretical and engineering purposes in designing energy-optimal physical realisations of sequential QPE tasks.
+Here we undertake a preliminary investigation and determine a condition for the energy plateau to exist.

+First, we state our general assumptions, which hold in particular for the optical implementation analysed in this Section: \begin{itemize} \item We will stay in the semi-classical regime so that the implementation error $\epsilon$ can be treated as a small parameter; \item Meanwhile, $\epsilon$ shall also be large enough such that the raw complexity well approximates the true complexity; \item Recalling the qualitative form of the QFI in Eq.~\eqref{QFIGeneral},

+the exponent $f$ will be assumed to grow no more than polynomially as a function of the number of steps $N$; \item The implementation energy of each phase-encoding gate will be assumed to follow an inverse power law~\cite{Banacloche2002}, so that $E(\epsilon)\sim\epsilon^{-\tau}$ for some $\tau>0$. \end{itemize}

+In the ideal limit of vanishing implementation error, $\epsilon=0$, we reach the Heisenberg limit of a sequential QPE strategy~\cite{Maccone2013}, $F_N\propto N^2$.
+Without loss of generality, set $f(N,0)=0$ so that the constant of proportionality is $1$.
+Then, $f$ admits a power series expansion with respect to $\epsilon \rightarrow 0$ with some leading order $\nu>0$:

+for some polynomially-bounded function $g(N)$.
+The optimal step $N_{\textrm{opt}}$ for the raw complexity~\eqref{rawcomplexity} is determined by minimising the quantity $Nf(N,\epsilon)$, leading to